bluesnake0818/chinese-zodiac-slot-machine/README.md

 ## A Javascript-based slot machine game

+## Why I Started This
+- I took the GA SEI course with an objective of obtaining a skillset to build a brand new website for my company toward the end of the course, and start working on in whenever I can.
+- There are some UI designs that are built my a GA UX team that worked on our project.
+- There are interactive components on the website to increase engagement of visitors.
+One is a zodiac racing game and the other is a slot machine.
+- Since a slot machine was easier to build and it was in the list of recommended game, I chose to build a slot machine.
+- I wanted to build something that would be used in the website eventually.
+- I started this project to create a marketing material for our company's product.

 ## Getting Started
 - <a href="https://chinese-zodiac-slot-machine.surge.sh/">Game Link</a>
 - You need 2 players to play the game.